ingo/ingo.github.io/_recipes/baguettes.md

 ---
 author: Patrick Ryan
 category: Breads
-description: A detailed guide to making classic baguettes, using a pre-fermented dough for complex flavor.
-This recipe takes up to 3 days to make, but the results are worth it.
+description: This detailed recipe guides you through all the steps to achieve perfect, crusty French baguettes at home.
+It uses a pre-fermented dough for complex flavor.
+  Requires a 2-3 day process but the from-scratch baguettes are so worth it.
 image: baguettes.jpg
 size: 4 baguettes
 time: 3 days